 TREC’s Associate Leadership Council helped cut the ribbon on the newly renovated We-Cycle Resource Center on Wednesday, marking the culmination of this year’s ALC Foundation project in collaboration with the nonprofit Bike Friendly South Dallas and Cornerstone Baptist Church as part of the Dallas Catalyst Project.

 The 2,650 square-foot facility, located at 1616 Al Lipscomb Way, will promote bicycle safety, quality transportation, and education for residents.
 The renovation received a $100,000 TREC Foundation grant, the largest for any ALC Foundation project.

 “It is our hope that the positive relationships that this year’s ALC class has forged with Cornerstone Baptist Church and Bike Friendly South Dallas will continue to inspire these young leaders throughout their careers and propel the important work that is being done at this resource center and within the Forest District community,” said TREC Chairman Jim Knight in his remarks during the ribbon-cutting.

-Selecting and completing a community investment project via TREC Foundation is part of each year’s Associate Leadership Council class, which is comprised of 30 commercial real estate professionals between 27 and 37 years old who participate in the 10-month leadership development program.
+Selecting and completing a community investment project via TREC Community Investors is part of each year’s Associate Leadership Council class, which is comprised of 30 commercial real estate professionals between 27 and 37 years old who participate in the 10-month leadership development program.

 This year’s ALC class selected the renovation of a building owned by Cornerstone Baptist Church, one of the three primary community organizations collaborating with TREC Foundation on the Dallas Catalyst Project, and leased to Bike Friendly South Dallas, which champions bicycles as an alternative means of transportation in South Dallas.